 Lundy noted at the forum that the round of upgrades would help solve the problem of aging airframes in the Army special operations fleet as well.

 "They are going to fix aging G-models and they are going to get some new frames on this," he said.

-While other helicopter pilots are envious of the technology on a special operations Chinook, its bones are old.
+While other helicopter pilots are envious of the technology on a special operations Chinook, is highly enviable by other helicopter pilots, its bones are old.
 Many of the 61 MH-47G aircraft airframes are from the 1960s, 70s and 80s.